fosslight/hub-guide-en/tutorial/1_project/3_packaging/README.md

 ## Notice tab
 {: .left-bar-title }
-OSS Notice is automatically generated based on the Identification > BOM tab.
+OSS Notice is automatically generated based on the Identification > SBOM tab.
 ![prj](images/3_project_packaging_notice.PNG){: .styled-image}

 - Request to generate a default OSS Notice.
 (Select this in most cases.)